Alix-debug/NearCulture/README.md

 DESCRIBE ?Instance WHERE {?Instance rdf:type schema:Library; schema:name ?x}

 ```
-This query is accessible at the ... tab in the nav bar.
+This query is accessible at the end of Museums, Libraries, Travelers and Trips tab in the nav bar, at the button "export".